GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/creating-channels.md

 description: How to build your own UI for creating channels
 ---

 Different apps have different UI for starting a chat with other users.
-For example, there can be a way to search through the available users, or show a button to invoke a chat with a user, from their profile.
+For example, there can be a way to search through the available users, or show a button to invoke a chat with a user from their profile.

 In this cookbook, we will build a UI that will allow creation of channels by searching the users on the platform.